 Hirshhorn Kids connects art lovers ages 0-12 with art, artists, and ideas.

-Sam Gilliam: Full Circle is organized by the Hirshhorn Museum and Sculpture Garden and has been made possible through generous lead support from Bank of America.
-Major support has been provided by John and Barbara Vogelstein, Agnes Gund, Reuben and Kimberly Charles, Kera and Bennie F. Johnson, and Sika Capital: A Family Office.
+Sam Gilliam: Full Circle was organized by the Hirshhorn Museum and Sculpture Garden and was made possible through generous lead support from Bank of America.
+Major support was provided by John and Barbara Vogelstein, Agnes Gund, Reuben and Kimberly Charles, Kera and Bennie F. Johnson, and Sika Capital: A Family Office.
 Additional funding was provided by Richard Gould and Lena Skanby, Vence and Angela Bonham, Jade and Sarah Daniels, Alteronce Gumby, Dr. Darryl Atwell, Henry L. Thaggert III, the Hirshhorn International Council, and the Hirshhorn Collectors’ Council.